opensearch-project/documentation-website/_dashboards/dashboard/index.md

 If you want to change the color of the panel legend in the visualization:

-1. Select the gear icon on the area chart panel.
+1. Choose the gear icon on the area chart panel.
 2. From the **Options** window, select **Edit visualization**.
 3. From the visualization legend, select a category and then select a color from the flyout.
 The area chart updates with your change.
-4. Select **Save and return**.
+4. Choose **Save and return**.

 This color change affects the saved visualization and any dashboard that links to the visualization.
 {: .note}

-If you want to show or hide panel title or customize it:
+If you want to display, hide, or customize the panel title:

-1. Select the gear icon on the panel.
+1. Choose the gear icon on the panel.
 2. From the **Options** window, select **Edit panel title**.
-3. From the **Customize panel**, add a title under **Panel title** or toggle the **Show panel title** to hide the title.
+3. From the **Customize panel**, enter a title under **Panel title** or toggle the **Show panel title** to hide the title.
 4. Choose **Save**.

-Changing panel titles only affects the particular panel on the particular dashboard, and won't affect any other panel containing that same visualization or any other dashboard.
+Changing panel titles only affects the particular panel on the particular dashboard and won't affect any other panel containing that same visualization or any other dashboard.
 {: .note}

 ## Arranging panels

-To organize panels, arrange them side-by-side, or resize them, you can use these options:
+To organize panels, arrange them side by side, or resize them, you can use these options:

-- To move, select and hold the panel title or the panel top and drag to the new location.
+- To move a panel, select and hold the panel title or the top of the panel and drag to the new location.
-- To resize, select the resize icon in the panel's lower right corner and drag to the new dimensions.
+- To resize a panel, choose the resize icon in the panel's lower-right corner and drag to the new dimensions.
-- To view in fullscreen mode, select the gear icon (edit mode) or vertical ellipsis (⋮) in the top right of the panel and select **Maximize panel**.
-To minimize the fullscreen mode, select the gear icon or vertical ellipsis and select **Minimize**.
+- To view a panel in full screen mode, choose the gear icon (edit mode) or vertical ellipsis (⋮) at the top right of the panel and select **Maximize panel**.
+To minimize the full screen mode, choose the gear icon or vertical ellipsis and select **Minimize**.

-The following is an example of a customized dashboard created in this tutorial.
+The following is an example of a customized dashboard created by using this tutorial.

 ![Customized dashboard with panels arranged side by side and without legends]({{site.url}}{{site.baseurl}}/images/dashboards/dashboard-customized.png)